minshallw12/FiveTensDrinkingGame/readme.md

 Bugs:
 -AI logic sometimes guesses 0 then throws 5...
--player name is 'undefinded in round 2 when player2 guesses' -No ability to quit during play
+-No ability to quit during play
 -play again "no" has no exit message